 When drilling thin wood or close to the edge, you’ll want to drill a pilot hole to reduce the chances of splitting.
 But they split the wood much less frequently than regular screws.
 In my experience splits rarely happen unless I’m drilling into endgrain near an edge.

-You can tell the difference between a thread cutting screw and an ordinary wood screw by looking at the end.
+You can tell the difference from an ordinary wood screw by looking at the end.
 A regular wood screw has threads spiraling consistently all the way down to the tip.
-A thread cutting screw has visible cutting edges near the tip that give the cutting action.
+A thread cutting version has visible cutting edges near the tip that give the cutting action.

 The brand I’m most familiar with is GRK Fasteners, but there are others.
 GRK’s thread cutting screws cost a couple of cents more per screw than comparable ordinary screws, but I find them worth it for the effort they save.
 I typically drill a shallow pilot hole, just deep enough to hold the screw in place, then drive the screw into place.
 I find this technique gets me a tighter, firmer grip than drilling a pilot hole the full depth of the screw.